jarusll/the-logs/index.md

 Just realised I have misconfigured GitHub actions for posts and no listener for posts_push on portfolio.
 Will fix it tomorrow.

-Absolutely not having chicken again.

 Day rating - 5/10.
-My eyes were strained and I lost all dota matches but Charu cheered me up
+My eyes were strained and I lost all dota matches

 # 2022-03-26